merbar/CarND-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
-Self-Driving Car Engineer Nanodegree Program
+## Self-Driving Car Engineer Nanodegree Program

 Implementation of an Extended Kalman Filter to fuse radar and lidar sensor inputs for object tracking.
 The goal was to beat a certain RMSE threshold set by Udacity.